Recondit/Lorentz_attractor/readme.md

-# Lorentz Attractor Simulation with SFML
+# Chaos Theory Simulations with SFML

 The saying 'A butterfly flapping its wings in the Amazon can cause rain in the Sahara' eloquently encapsulates the Butterfly Effect, a captivating concept within Chaos Theory.
 This project serves as a simulation of the renowned Lorenz Attractor, a peculiar strange attractor, and delves into another intriguing experiment—the double pendulum.
 Leveraging the SFML library, it meticulously visualizes the trajectories of numerous particles and pendulum bobs within a 2D space.
 By doing so, it brings to life the idea that seemingly minor actions can unfold into significant and unpredictable outcomes.